 When women are trying to conceive, they often have questions regarding their chances of getting pregnant.
 There are several factors that come into play and some of the more common factors include regularity of menstrual cycle, maternal age and previous history of pregnancies and live births.

-Regularity of Menstrual Cycle
+Regularity of menstrual cycle

-The chances getting pregnant with a regular menstrual cycle history is far greater than it is in cases of an irregular menstrual cycle.
+The chances of getting pregnant with a regular menstrual cycle history are far greater than it is in cases of an irregular menstrual cycle.
 The menstrual cycle determines the regularity of ovulation.
 Ovulation is the time when the female body is primed for conception.
-If a regular menstrual cycle is not occurring, chances getting pregnant are lessened.
+If a regular menstrual cycle is not occurring, the chances of getting pregnant are lessened.
 This may not be due to a lack of fertility, rather a simple lack of knowing when the body is most apt to be primed for fertilization.
-During ovulation, hormones increase chances getting pregnant because they regulate the acidity of the vagina and prepare cervical mucus to transport the sperm to the awaiting mature egg.
+During ovulation, hormones increase the chances of getting pregnant because they regulate the acidity of the vagina and prepare cervical mucus to transport the sperm to the awaiting mature egg.
 Progesterone thickens the uterine walls for implantation.
 While pregnancy can occur when a woman is not ovulating, the chances are far less likely.

 Women are born with a set number of eggs.
 With age, the number of eggs available for maturation is less than they were at age 20.
 The ages of the eggs are also older, so there may be an increased risk of genetic disorders and chromosomal disorders with age.
-Women nearing menopause will likely be releasing the last of the eggs which may not be ideal for fertilization, thus decreasing chances getting pregnant.
+Women nearing menopause will likely be releasing the last of the eggs which may not be ideal for fertilization, thus decreasing chances of getting pregnant.